iphousehq/sugar/readme.md

 ###HtmlBuilder

-- IBuilder implementation to help generating HTML fragments.
+`IBuilder` implementation to help generating HTML fragments.

 ###Http Service

-- Wraps calls to .NET's HttpWebResponse with an interface that is easily mockable in a unit test
+This service and its interface live in the `Sugar.Web` project.
+It wraps calls to .NET's HttpWebResponse with an interface that is easily mockable in a unit test.

+We wrote this class before HttpClient was introduced in .NET 4.0 and are considering this project near it's end of life.

 ###Retry

-- Helper class to retry a given action x times.
-If you need more flexibility we recommend you use Polly [https://github.com/App-vNext/Polly].
+Helper class to retry a given action `x` times.
+If you need more flexibility checkout [Polly](https://github.com/App-vNext/Polly).

-###String Extensions

-- String extensions methods to help with string manipulations and parsing.

 ###TextTable

-- Helper class to ouput text as a table in a console application
+Helper class to ouput text as a table in a console application

-###TimeSpan Extensions

-- `ToReadableString`: Outputs a TimeSpan as human readable string (e.g. Two hours, Less than a second...)

-###Type Extensions

-- `ToGenericFullName`: Gets the Namespace and Name of this type, including any generic parameters
-- `HasAttribute`: Determines whether the type has a given attribute

 ##License